Anthony Hopkins has a hand in a horror…

 The dummy is quite jealous of Corky and Peg’s burgeoning relationship.
 He brings Corky’s mood down, ridicules him and is derogatory towards Peggy.
-This seen in contrast to Corky’s sweet and hopeful feelings for his future with Peggy.
+This is seen in contrast to Corky’s sweet and hopeful feelings for his future with Peggy.

 Ben (the agent) tracks Corky down and arrives at the resort in his Rolls Royce car.
 He detects his client has lost control, hearing Corky’s voice and his dummy’s voices shout and argue with each other.
-Ben insists that Corky return to Manhattan to get support for his poor mental health, which has deteriorated.
+Ben insists that Corky returns to Manhattan to get support for his poor mental health, which has deteriorated.

 Again we see the contrasting feelings between Corky and Fats.
 This time directed towards Ben.
 With Corky appearing at his most frightened and defensive and Fat’s voice destructively dismissing Ben’s concerns.
-It’s unclear if Fats’ speeches are the thoughts (and later actions) that Corky is thinking and too timid to say.
+It’s unclear if Fats’ speeches are the thoughts (and later actions) that Corky is thinking and is too timid to say.

 Ben leaves to get the help that Corky needs so desperately.
 Fats’ voice instructs Corky to kill his agent by using Fats as a bludgeon.
 Then the dummy’s voice tells him how to get rid of the dead body.

 Corky complies with Fats, with him later seen nursing and cleaning the bloodied dummy.
 Corky then takes Ben’s battered body into the lake.. where Ben regains consciousness.
-Meanwhile, Peggy’s husband Duke, has returned and suspects she is sleeping with Corky…
+Meanwhile, Peggy’s husband Duke has returned and suspects she is sleeping with Corky…

 The film was wonderfully acted by this small cast, all with a crucial part in this romantic and psychological horror.
 I loved this film’s originality as Goldman’s script pulls you in.
 This initially by building up a romance story of a reunion of a vulnerable man and the girl he once loved.